winneon/docker-bittorrent/README.md

 ---

 Assuming the above prerequisites are met, download this repository's archive & unzip it.
-Open `docker-compose.yml` in your text editor of choice and replace `MAIN` with your desired web port, `PEER` with your desired incoming port, `DHT` with your desired DHT port, and `CONTENT` with an empty directory to store your content.
+Open `docker-compose.yml` in your text editor of choice and replace the words `MAIN` with your desired web port, `PEER` with your desired incoming port, `DHT` with your desired DHT port, and `CONTENT` with an empty directory to store your content.
 Afterwards, run the following command inside the directory.
 The container will restart on boot automatically.

 ```bash
 $ docker-compose up -d